The Struggle to Be Real Is Real (Part 1)

 The overcast sky looked daunting on the windy afternoon.
 I looked around the trailer at the group of parents and young children.
-We were at an interactive family farm with activities, food, and games.
+I was at a family farm with activities, food, and games.
 Some of the passengers on the trailer ride were loud and excited.
 Others seemed quiet and bored.
-Without saying a word to any of them, I knew they had experienced hardship.
+Without saying a word to any of them, I could tell that they had experienced hardship.
 As an observant introvert, I couldn’t help but perceive the hurt in their eyes.

 Playing Hide-but-No-Seek

-Truth be told, I will probably never hear about the physical abuse my cashier has endured, the loss of a child my bank teller experienced, or the suicide my waiter tried to commit.
+Truth be told, I’ll probably never hear about the physical abuse that my cashier has endured, the loss of a child that my bank teller experienced, or the suicide that my waiter attempted.
 I don’t expect to hear about their issues.
-Discussing those issues with a stranger would be inappropriate and unusual.
+It’s very unusual for strangers to open up to each other.

-But even with the people we know…with the people we trust…with the people we are supposed to be unified with…we try to hide.
-We are silent.
+But even with the people we know—the people we’re supposed to be unified with—we try to hide.
+We remain silent.
 We conveniently forget to mention that we are struggling.

 How We Hide

 Imagine this scenario: It’s Sunday morning, and you’re sitting in your usual church pew beside family members and friends.
-You sing with raised hands during worship, take notes during the sermon, and hold up your cup during communion.
-After church, you make your usual rounds to different church members.
-You ask Ms. Daniels about her toddling grandson, talk to Mr. Simpson about his new garden, and mention to the Jones family that you may be getting engaged next month.
+You sing with raised hands during worship and take notes during the sermon.
+When the service ends, you make your usual rounds to different church members to say hello and ask how they are.

-After your rounds, you realize the elders are locking up the church.
+After your rounds, you realize that the elders are locking up the church.
 You rush out to your car, sigh deeply, and pull out a bottle of pills or a Snickers bar or your phone.
-Or perhaps you hurry home to watch the football game, cry alone in your room, open a bottle of wine, or stare at a computer screen.
+Or perhaps you hurry home to watch TV, cry alone in your room, open a bottle of wine, or stare at a computer screen.
 Whatever you do, you’re finally free from the act…the charade…the performance.
-You can finally escape from the role you play and be completely alone.
+You can finally escape from the role that you play and be completely alone.

 I’m guilty of playing this game, and you probably are, too.
 I’m often tempted to call my version of church real “fellowship,” but it’s not.
-Fellowship is deeper than conversations about the weather and new hobbies.
-It involves encouraging other believers (Hebrews 10:24-25).
+Fellowship is deeper than conversations about the weather, sports, and politics.
+It involves encouraging other believers.
+We’re called to walk in the light.

 Why We Hide

 Because the truth is too raw, too uncomfortable, too embarrassing.
-The truth feels “un-holy” and “unrighteous.”
-What would Christians think about us if we told them _______?
-What if we told them we had committed this sin or felt this way about God or had experienced that trial?
+The truth feels “unholy.”
+What would Christians think about us if we told them _____?
+What if we told them we committed _____ sin or had _____ struggle?

 Would they be shocked?
 Would they be unable to respond?
 Would they shun us?

-The Struggle (to Be Real) Is Real Part 2 should be live on Tizzie’s Tidbits in two weeks.
-Next week, look for a Halloween post that talks about the candy, costumes, and convictions related to this controversial holiday.
+…which I’ll share in two weeks on The Struggle (to Be Real) Is Real Part 2!
+Next week, look for a Halloween post that discusses the convictions related to this controversial holiday.
 Thanks for reading!

 Comments are closed.